If you are looking for somewhere new to live, here are some questions renters should ask.

 Depending on where you live, apartment complexes may appear like a great solution.

-Since they offer several apartments with comparable floor plans and facilities, and their rents are frequently set and visible.
+Since they offer several apartments with comparable floor plans and facilities, their rents are frequently set and visible.

 And here’s where you have to stop yourself.